-Singleton: A simple but powerful design pattern that limits a class to a single instance, while providing global access to this instance.
-A common real-life analogy is that of an office printer being shared by multiple employees - a single instance of the printer that everyone can access is more useful than creating new instances for each person that wants to print a document.
+1. Singleton: A simple but powerful design pattern that limits a class to a single instance, while providing global access to this instance.
+A common real-life analogy is that of an office printer being shared by multiple employees.
+A single instance of the printer that everyone can access is more useful than creating new instances for each person that wants to print a document.

-Factory Method: This pattern is for the (mass) production of objects without specifying their exact class - a bit like a real-world factory producing goods at scale.
+2. Factory Method: This pattern is for the (mass) production of objects without specifying their exact class - a bit like a real-world factory producing goods at scale.
 In the factory method, subclasses are typically responsible for creating the specific instance of the class.
-It’s useful when you don’t know beforehand the exact specificities and dependencies of the objects your code will be working with, allowing for the easy addition of subclasses to determine new instances.
+It’s useful when you don’t know beforehand the exact specificities and dependencies of the objects your code will be working with.
+Consider an ice cream factory - you first need the common functionality to make ice cream and then can add specifications for different flavors.
+The factory method allows for the easy addition of subclasses to determine new instances.

-Constructor/Builder: This pattern is often used to simplify the construction of complex (or composite) objects with a step-by-step approach.
-One very basic way to think of it is likely making a pizza, where you have to start with the base, then add sauce, cheese, and then a range of toppings.
-At each stage, there are variables to consider: the thickness of the dough, the amount of sauce, the type of cheese, the different combinations of toppings.
+3. Constructor/Builder: This pattern is often used to simplify the construction of complex (or composite) objects with a step-by-step approach.
+One way to think of it is like making a pizza - you start with the base, then add sauce, cheese, and a range of toppings.
+At each stage, there are variables to consider: the thickness of the dough, the amount of sauce, and the combination of toppings.
 The constructor pattern organizes each of these simple steps to deliver the final product, with the ability to build different representations of the object (i.e. different types of pizza).

-These are concerned with assembling objects and classes into larger structures while keeping these structures flexible and efficient.
+These software design patterns are concerned with assembling objects and classes into larger structures while keeping these structures flexible and efficient.
 They provide a manner to define relationships between the components of an application and are particularly useful in larger systems.

 These are in charge of ensuring effective communication between components.
 They are concerned with the interaction between objects, as well as the assignment of responsibilities.
 The goal is to make these processes as simple and understandable as possible.
 Important examples include:

-Observer: When there is a one-to-many relationship between objects, this pattern ensures that all dependents ‘observe’ an object and will be immediately notified if anything happens to change its state.
-One real world example is when retailers or publishers inform subscribers about events that are of interest to them (i.e. the release of a new item or an upcoming event).
+7. Observer: This is often used when there is a one-to-many relationship between objects.
+The pattern ensures that all dependents ‘observe’ an object and are immediately notified if it changes its state.
+It’s a bit like when retailers inform subscribers about events that are of interest to them (i.e. the release of a new product or a sale).

-Strategy: This pattern lets you group related algorithms, put each of them into a separate class (‘strategies’), and make their objects interchangeable without modifying the client.
+9. Strategy: This pattern lets you group related algorithms.
+This way you can put each algorithm into a separate class (‘strategies’), and make their objects interchangeable without modifying the client.
 In this way, a class behavior or its algorithm can be changed at run time, depending on the strategy selected.